 We might be required to spend significant resources to monitor and protect our intellectual property rights.
 We may initiate claims or litigation against third parties for infringement of our proprietary rights or to establish the validity of our proprietary rights.
+We may also engage in litigation in response to public-records requests or subpoenas that seek our intellectual property.
 Litigation also puts our patents at risk of being invalidated or interpreted narrowly and our patent applications at risk of not issuing.
 Additionally, we may provoke third parties to assert counterclaims against us.
-We may not prevail in any lawsuits that we initiate, and the damages or other remedies awarded, if any, may not be commercially viable.
+We may not prevail in any lawsuits that we initiate or other legal proceedings in which we participate, and the damages or other remedies awarded, if any, may not be commercially viable.
 Any litigation, whether or not resolved in our favor, could result in significant expense to us and divert the efforts of our technical and management personnel, which may adversely affect our business, operating results, financial condition and cash flows.